Search

 Time: 07-17

-The trip further continues on the fourth day.
+The trip continues on the fourth day.
 Today we will drive towards the Chitwan National Park.
-The drive will take around 6 hours and passes through a unique community-managed Vulture Restaurant.
+Our first stop will be at a unique community-managed Vulture Restaurant.
 We will make a short stop at this restaurant and enjoy watching the vultures flying in the distance.
 We will also have a chance to take a few pictures of these majestic creatures.
-Further, we will continue towards Chitwan National Park.
-Upon arrival, we will check in at the hotel and rest the night.
+We will then continue our journey towards Chitwan National Park.
+Upon arrival, we will check in at the hotel and rest for the night.

 Itinerary Details